 Further F10 presses will keep adding new values you save into free variables.

-Pressing ctrl+alt+F10 will delete this file so you can start over saving values.
+ctrl+alt+F10 will delete this file so you can start over saving values.

 In your new game ini file you will see variables corresponding for each regex (40 values and 4 pairs of ranges for each one).
 The comments in the text let you know what they're for intuitively.